bhamrick/precision_system/README.md

 This category includes modern Precision 1♦️ (whether 0+, 1+, or 2+).

-Double is 4-4 in majors with overcalling strength or a power double.
+Double is takeout of either minor (either minor can be the short suit), which typically means that it will have at least 4-3 in majors.
 Responses are like responding to a takeout double, but biased toward the majors.